-- 5.4 A Member in Public Practice who utilises an Outsourced Service should agree and document the scope of the services with the Outsourced Service Provider. - 5.5 A Member in Public Practice who utilises Outsourced Services is encouraged to review the Outsourcing Agreement periodically to ensure it is kept up to date with changing business needs.
+- 5.4 A Member in Public Practice who utilises an Outsourced Service should agree and document the scope of the services with the Outsourced Service Provider. - 5.5 A Member in Public Practice who utilises Outsourced Services should review the Outsourcing Agreement periodically to ensure it is kept up to date with changing business needs.